ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 You may purchase the part from this [site](https://store.gumstix.com/fansink-intel.html).

-The problem we encoutered was that the Joule™ would automatically shutdown due to the high temperatures.
+The problem we encoutered was that the Joule would automatically shutdown due to the high temperatures.
 The passive cooling option is not a sufficient cooling option when the camera is running.
 With active cooling, we were able to run the camera at full FPS indefinitely without issue.

 ![active_cooling](img/active_cooling.PNG)